Muscle Of Love (1973)

-An utterly anonymous track that is not at all worthy of being the last track turned out by the band.
+An utterly anonymous track that is not at all worthy of being the last track presented by the Alice Cooper Group.
 The production and lyrics all sound extremely half-hearted and it’s almost as if the band couldn’t wait to finish up and get out of the recording studio.
 A sad end to an era.

 Rating: 4 Skulls